sbb-design-systems/lyne-components/src/components/sbb-header/readme.md

 ### Content overflow

-If a certain `sbb-header-action` should be shrunken (receive ellipsis) when there is too less space, the min-width should be set to 0 on the desired `sbb-header-action`.
+If a certain `sbb-header-action` should be shrunken (receive ellipsis) when there is too less space, set the CSS class `sbb-header-shrinkable` on the desired `sbb-header-action`.

 ```html
 <sbb-header shadow="true">